Su-informatics-lab/ardac/helm/docs/rancher-desktop.md

 2. Update the symlink under .rd/bin/helm pointing to that version
 3. Verify with `helm version`

+### stream logs failed container "guppy" in pod "guppy-deployment-78cb9bf997-lkmjb" is waiting to start: ErrImageNeverPull for default/guppy-deployment-78cb9bf997-lkmjb (guppy)

+Make sure that only rancher-desktop is running on your laptop, not a standalone version of Docker. rancher-desktop has its own Docker daemon.
+Furthermore the steps where we build images needs to be done with the rancher-desktop Docker daemon, otherwise the images will not be available.
+Finally verify the "Diagnostics" tab in rancher-desktop, it will verify symlinks on your laptop point to the correct (rancher-desktop) Docker daemon.
+The symlinks being wrong will result in messages such as Docker not running which should be the case if rancher-desktop is running.

 ## Sources

 * Basic setup: https://github.com/uc-cdis/gen3-helm/blob/master/docs/gen3_developer_environments.md, https://www.youtube.com/watch?v=0WCKOJtj3RM&t=385s.